XyoloJR/Basic-ACC/README.md

 ## Aera Control Center Simulator
 Light javascript copy,
 witch intended to look like the real-one,
-to give extra practice possibility
+to give extra practices possibility.

 ## How To Use
 1 Download and unzip folder
-2 Catch the index.html file to launch the simulation.
-(All planes are on auto pilote on their route for now)
+2 Catch the index.html file to launch the simulation (All planes are on auto pilote on their route for now) Developed and tested on firefox 58.x

-## Upcomming features :
+## Upcoming features :
-change fl
-switch a plane to manual
+- switch a plane to manual
-  change heading
+  - change heading
-  change to a direct route
+  - change to a direct route
-add mesure tool
+- add mesure tool
-add velocity vector
+- add velocity vector